jchatel/quickmail-next-docs/linkedin/sending-linkedin-connection-requests.md

 When a LinkedIn connection step is created, a LinkedIn Profile View step is automatically created before it.
 This notifies the prospect that someone has viewed their profile and makes the LinkedIn activity look less automated.

-## How many LinkedIn connection requests can I send?
+## Understanding LinkedIn policies for sending connection requests with a message**

-LinkedIn limits the number of connection requests that can be sent weekly.
+LinkedIn applies stricter limits to personalized connection requests (those that include a message).

+You can enable the LinkedIn setting: "Send without a message if LinkedIn's personalized invite limit is reached."

+When enabled, QuickMail will automatically retry the connection request without a message if LinkedIn rejects the personalized invite due to limit restrictions.
+Since LinkedIn generally allows more connection requests without a message, this helps maximize the number of requests that can be sent.

+Otherwise, we will automatically retry sending the LinkedIn connection request with a message within 24–48 hours.

+## How many LinkedIn connection requests can I send?**

+LinkedIn imposes its own weekly limits on connection requests, and these limits can vary from account to account.

-In QuickMail, you can send up to 12 LinkedIn connection requests per day per LinkedIn Account to prevent the account from being suspended by LinkedIn.
+In QuickMail, you can configure as many LinkedIn connection requests per day as you'd like.
+However, we set a default limit of 12 connection requests per day per LinkedIn account to help reduce the risk of account restrictions or suspension.

-If there's a need to send more, it's possible to add more LinkedIn accounts as needed without additional cost.
+If you need to send more connection requests, you can increase this limit or connect additional LinkedIn accounts at no extra cost.

-On the other hand, you can also set a different limit to the LinkedIn connection requests you send daily.
+Keep in mind that LinkedIn's limits still apply.
+If your account reaches LinkedIn's connection request limit, QuickMail will be unable to send additional requests, and the affected leads will show an error until the limit resets.

 ## How to add a LinkedIn connection step to a campaign?